rowlandcoping/cheese-and-beer/README.md

 ### Feature List
 ([back to top](#contents))

-The final feature list for the MVP contains everything from the initial outline, with additional features documented here including the wishlist and contact form.
-Focus has been on providing an enhanced experience for logged-in users.
-This is notable on the checkout page where users are able to select and update addresses as well as a default address, and a very neat interface for doing so.
 From landing on the homepage a logged in user is 3 clicks from making a purchase, and all they have to enter is their card number and CVV.
-Additionally the user account page now provides multiple options, including the contact form and wishlist.
-The orders and view order pages now provide direct access to the contact form with pre-populated details.
-In fact as the site designer I highly recommend logging in before you use it!

-Beyond this though, even if a user is not registered they can still access their orders if they provide multiple exact details, and can still contact the customer services team (ie me).

 ## Testing Documentation